 The Campus Security Department facilitates the safety and security of the students, staff, faculty, visitors, and property of Gonzaga University.
 The Security Department is staffed 24 hours a day, 365 days a year.
 Campus security officers are professionally trained in public safety methods.
 Officers make regular checks of all University buildings, with emphasis on the residence halls.
 Security officers also answer calls for service, provide escorts and jump starts, check alarms, and investigate suspicious situations.
 Criminal activity and requests for police service that are outside the authority of security officers are directed to the Spokane Police Department.
 The University enjoys a productive working relationship with local law enforcement and emergency service providers.
 Campus Security also enforces parking regulations.
-The security office is located at Welch Hall, lower level.
-The extension is 3222, or off campus at 313-3222.
+The security office is located in Huetter Mansion, 503 E. Sharp.
+The extension is 3222, or off campus at (509) 313-2222.